 Of course you can’t really condense a book into two sentences, otherwise nobody would bother writing books.
 So why else do I like Writing Down the Bones?

 Goldberg is witty, wise and compassionate.
 She writes in a way that makes you feel as if you have a friend.
 You feel understood: she knows what it’s like to feel fear as you struggle to put thoughts onto paper.
-She doesn’t tell you (as you’ve told yourself: “It’s only writing, don’t be such a wimp.”
+She doesn’t tell you (as you’ve told yourself): “It’s only writing, don’t be such a wimp.”
 Instead she says: If something comes up in your writing that is scary or naked, dive right in.

 Reading Writing Down the Bones for the first time felt like being given permission to write how I wanted to write, permission to be me.
 Goldberg encourages writers to break rules, especially in first drafts.
 But she also encourages rewriting, and particular cutting, cutting and cutting.
-She likens this to being a Samurai – tough but never mean, honest.
+She likens this to being a Samurai – tough, but never mean, and honest.
 If in a whole page of writing there’s only one good line, that’s absolutely fine.
 It doesn’t mean the other thirty lines are wasted; it means that’s what it took to get that good one.
 And maybe it’s not just good, but great.
-That is possibly the most important lessons I learned from Writing Down the Bones.
+That is possibly the most important lesson I learned from Writing Down the Bones.
 It changed I how I wrote.
 I no longer agonised over each line, no longer felt so attached to my words, and so could cut and revise more easily.
 I love her suggestion to: see revision as envisioning again.

 If you are a beginning writer, Goldberg has plenty of exercises to get you going.
 If you have been writing for a long time, she has plenty of wisdom to keep you going, to help you keep yourself and your writing filled with energy.
+Whatever stage you are at, buy Writing Down the Bones.
+You’ll still be re-reading it years from now.